 In the Accident and Emergency department, a patient with an auricular haematoma will often have many other injuries too – especially if those injuries were sustained as a result of violence.
 Auricular haematoma is thus easily overlooked unless a specific effort is made to rule it out during the clinical examination.

 The haematoma typically fills the hollow between the helix and the antihelix (scapha) and extends forward into the fossa triangularis.
 Less frequently, the haematoma may occupy the concha or the area in and around the external auditory meatus.
-It is important to be aware that an auricular haematoma may also occur on the posterior surface of the ear, or possibly on both surfaces, although this is less common (1).
-The risk of necrosis is greater if haematomas are present on both anterior and posterior surfaces (6).
+It is important to be aware that an auricular haematoma may also occur on the posterior surface of the ear, or possibly on both surfaces, although this is less common (

 The overlying skin may have normal colouration, or may be erythematous or ecchymotic.
 The mechanism of injury will determine whether ulceration or lacerations are present: these are more common with sharp force trauma (e.g. injuries caused by glass).
 The skin is usually intact and the haematoma feels soft upon palpation.
 Approximately 24 hours post-trauma, the blood will clot and the swelling may become firmer.

 It is important for the examining clinician to rule out other serious injury in patients with auricular haematoma, in particular head and/or neck injury.
 The anamnesis should clarify any loss of consciousness, amnesia and the use of anticoagulants.
 It is essential to keep in mind that the patient may have been subjected to violence.
 Otoscopy should also be performed on both ears to exclude perforation of the eardrum and haematotympanum (